 Partnering with schools and other community groups within Cook County allows residents to enjoy the benefits of planting oak saplings right in their own communities for decades to come.

-Groups will receive bare-root saplings in bags of 100 or pre-potted saplings in preparation for planting events within your community.
+Groups will receive bare-root saplings or potted saplings in preparation for planting events within your community.
 Arrangements can be made for saplings to be picked up at MWRD facilities or delivered to your location.